marleenhaupt/ORHA/README.md

-# Object Representations Healthy Aging
+# Object Representations in Healthy Aging

 This repository containes code for the manuscript "Healthy aging delays and dedifferentiates high-level visual representations".